‘General Hospital’ Comings & Goings Tease Return Of Kristina, Nelle, & Others As Well As A Possible Death

 According to SheKnows Soaps, viewers will see a bit of Olivia Falconeri during Monday’s show.
 General Hospital spoilers tease that she will be feeling optimistic in some sense, and some viewers will likely wonder once again if this could be a hint about her son Dante Falconeri perhaps reappearing in Port Charles soon.

-Bobbie Spencer will be seen mid-week and General Hospital spoilers indicate that she will have awful news to share.
-Fans suspect that this will be related to a bad car accident involving Brad Cooper and Lucas Jones that comes due to Julian Jerome’s move to tinker with the brakes on Brad’s car.
+Bobbie Spencer will be seen midweek, and General Hospital spoilers indicate that she will have awful news to share.
+Fans suspect that this will be related to a bad car accident involving Brad Cooper and Lucas Jones, which is likely due to Julian Jerome’s move to tinker with the brakes on Brad’s car.

 Alexis doesn't want to believe Kendra's been poisoning her and there's only one way to find out if Neil's theory is true.